 Crabbing season starts in the spring, but the best time for crabbing in Florence, Oregon is in the summer through the autumn.
-Find out more about where to crab in Florence, Oregon here.
+Find out more about where to crab in Florence, Oregon on the official site.

 #15 Grab Your Binoculars for Whale Watching Florence Oregon

-Gray whales travel the Oregon coastline twice a year – once in the winter while traveling south from Alaska to Mexico to breed and then again in the spring (from March to June) when they return to the north alongside their babies.
-Additionally, a small pod of whales – about 200 in number – live off the Oregon Coast year-round – making it possible to spot whale spouts any time of year.
+Gray whales travel the Oregon Coastline twice a year – once in the winter while traveling south from Alaska to Mexico to breed and then again in the spring (from March to June) when they return north alongside their babies.
+Additionally, a small pod of whales – about 200 in number – live off the Oregon Coast year-round, making it possible to spot whale spouts any time of year!

 We have been lucky enough to spot whales right off Florence, Oregon beaches – but there are much better whale watching spots.
-Elevated viewpoints offer a greater vantage point for whale spotting.
-We recommend taking your binoculars to the Heceta Lighthouse and Sea Lion Beach Viewpoint along Route 101 for the best chance at seeing whales.
-While there, you can look for other incredible sea life, too – like orcas and sea lions.
+Elevated viewpoints offer a greater vantage point for Oregon whale spotting.
+We recommend taking your binoculars to the Heceta Lighthouse Lookout and Sea Lion Beach Viewpoint along Route 101 for the best chance at seeing whales.

 #16 Make a Campfire on the Beaches in Florence, Oregon

 A roaring beach campfire is the perfect combatant to the cool coastal weather – especially at sunset!
-In fact, it’s one of our favorite ways to wind down a day on the coast.
+In fact, it’s one of our favorite ways to wind down a day on the Florence, Oregon Coast.
 Grab some firewood in Florence from a roadside seller (usually about $5 a bundle) or pick some up at the local grocery store.
 And don’t forget the marshmallows!